desaiferoz/maritime-agentic-ai/README.md

 # Agentic AI Pipeline for Maritime Performance & Emissions Analytics

 ## Overview
-This project demonstrates an agentic, validation-driven analytics pipeline designed to evaluate vessel performance, fuel efficiency, and emissions reduction using operational trial data.
+This project demonstrates an agent-inspired, modular analytics pipeline designed to evaluate vessel fuel efficiency, performance, and emissions across pre- and post-trial operating conditions.

+The system ingests raw vessel operational data, applies structured validation rules, computes normalized performance metrics, and produces Power BI–ready outputs alongside engineering-grade Python visualizations.
-The pipeline mirrors real-world engineering and maritime trial analysis, focusing on **data integrity, explainability, and defensible performance benchmarking** rather than black-box modeling.
+The focus is on explainability, traceability, and defensible analytics, rather than black-box automation.

-It is structured to support downstream BI tools (e.g., Power BI) and customer-ready technical reporting.
+The architecture reflects real-world performance verification workflows used in maritime, energy, and industrial efficiency studies.

+## Architecture & Modular Design
+The pipeline follows an agent-inspired modular design, where each module encapsulates a single, clearly defined analytical responsibility.
+This enables:
+  Transparent reasoning
+  Reproducible outputs
+  Quality-controlled analysis

+Future extensibility toward autonomous agent execution

+Each module mirrors how an expert analyst would structure the workflow, while remaining deterministic and audit-ready.
 ---

 ## Problem Statement